FAIRChemistry/md-models/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/mdmodels-core)
  ![Build Status](https://github.com/JR-1991/sdrdm.rs/actions/workflows/test.yml/badge.svg)

-Welcome to Markdown Models (MD-Models), a powerful framework for research data management that prioritizes flexibility and efficiency.
+Welcome to Markdown Models (MD-Models), a powerful framework for research data management that prioritizes narrative and readability for data models.

 With an adaptable markdown-based schema language, MD-Models automatically generates schemas and programming language representations.
 This markdown schema forms the foundation for object-oriented models, enabling seamless cross-format compatibility and simplifying modifications to data structures.

+## Core Philosophy

+The primary motivation behind MD-Models is to reduce cognitive overhead and maintenance burden by unifying documentation and structural definition into a single source of truth.
+Traditional approaches often require maintaining separate artifacts:

+1. Technical schemas (JSON Schema, XSD, ShEx, SHACL)
+2. Programming language implementations
+3. Documentation for domain experts
+4. API documentation

+This separation frequently leads to documentation drift and increases the cognitive load on both developers and domain experts.

 Check out the [documentation and graph editor](https://mdmodels.vercel.app/?about) for more information.